 But, a lucky and courageous few hold onto that dream and make it a reality.
 And, on top of that, some of them end up doing a lot of good for the world.

-New York City Community Medicine clinic with the ASPCA.
+Take Dr. Kelsey Stocks, for example.
+After graduating from veterinary school, she took a post at the New York City Community Medicine clinic with the ASPCA.
 She offers free veterinary care to pet owners in low-income neighborhoods in New York City.
 “Recognizing that animal homelessness and many of the most serious animal health crises arise in neighborhoods with limited access to veterinary care,” their website says.
 “The ASPCA brings subsidized spay/neuter services directly to such communities.
 The ASPCA's Mobile Spay/Neuter Clinics are staffed with professionally trained, fully-licensed veterinarians and technicians who follow best practices established by the Association of Shelter Veterinarians.”

 Dr. Stocks took time out of her busy life working with the ASPCA to talk to Jason the Dog Walker Co. about her her life as a veterinarian.